fabianswebworld/ttxweb/README.md

 See the live demo at https://www.fabianswebworld.de/ttxweb.

-See and try out the 'retro-tv' template at https://www.fabianswebworld.de/fwwtext/?template=retro-tv.
-Just use the number keys to enter a page number, or the arrow keys to browse to pages.

 See it in production use at:

 - https://www.hr-text.hr-fernsehen.de (Hessischer Rundfunk, hr-text)
 - https://www.swrfernsehen.de/videotext/ (Südwestrundfunk, SWR-Text)

+See and try out the 'retro-tv' template at https://www.fabianswebworld.de/fwwtext/?template=retro-tv or https://wraps.swr.de/videotext/?stream=rp&template=retro-tv.
+Just use the number keys to enter a page number, or the arrow keys to browse through pages (up/down = page numbers, left/right = subpages).

 ## Screenshots